By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 San Martino

-in Venice, children wear masks and go trick-or-treating on St Martin's Day
+In Venice, children wear masks and go trick-or-treating on St Martin's Day

-St. Martin's cake
+St Martin's cake

 One of the symbols of the celebration is the Dolce di San Martino, a delicious gingerbread cake in the shape of St Martin on horseback.
 This cake, studded with colourful sweets, catches the eye at first sight and celebrates not only the saint but also the joy of baking and the sweets that are inherent to autumn.
 It is baked especially in Venice.